-The NPS is a short survey where you ask your clients (or parents), 'How likely is it that you would recommend our [company/product/service/school] to a friend or colleague?' and then clients can score you from 1 (not likely at all) to 10 (extremely likely).
-This question is then followed by free text box to provide more information about why they chose to score that number, giving you greater insight into their opinions.
+The NPS is a short survey where you ask your clients (or parents), 'How likely is it that you would recommend our [company/product/service/school] to a friend or colleague?'.
+Clients can then score you from 1 (not likely at all) to 10 (extremely likely).
+A free-text box follows this question to provide more information about why they chose to score that number, giving you greater insight into their opinions.

-6. Be patient!
+6. Be patient